phaustin/climate_students_eoas/_sources/gradsyllabus.rst

         large ensemble dataset without having to download it.
 Login with github (you can create an account for free if you don’t already have one)

 Week 9 (10-14 Mar) - Climate model hierachy and uses (RHW)
-   - Pre-class reading: Chapter 9 and re-cap chapters 12 and 13 of Global Physical Climatology (Paleoclimate, Natural Climate Change and Anthropogenic Climate Change)
+   - Pre-class reading: Chapter 9 of Global Physical Climatology

    - Labs:
       - Notebook 27: The surface energy balance